varthe/tweakio/README.md

-# tweakio
+# Tweakio

-Prowlarr indexer for Torrentio
+Tweakio makes Torrentio usable as an indexer in Prowlarr, allowing it to integrate seamlessly with Radarr and Sonarr.

 ### Docker Compose